 talk to an expert

-Nature is unity in diversity, meaningfully connecting all living things on our planet.
-Nature is the basis for human life
+Nature is unity in diversity, meaningfully connecting all living things on our planet

 economic heartbeat.

-Understanding the nature dependencies of our economy is the first step in valuing natural capital.
-A recent pwc1 report examining 19 large stock exchanges concluded that more than half the market value of listed companies is subject to nature-related risk, due to their dependence on nature.
+Nature is also an essential component of the global economy.
+Understanding our nature dependencies is the first step in valuing natural capital.
+A recent pwc report examining 19 large stock exchanges concluded that more than half the market value of listed companies is subject to nature-related risk, due to their dependence on nature.
 The same report estimated that 55% of global GDP—equivalent to about USD 58 trillion—is moderately or highly dependent on nature.
-The European Central Bank estimates that 75% of bank loans within the eurozone are to firms that are highly dependent on nature’s free ecosystems services.2
+The European Central Bank estimates that 75% of bank loans within the eurozone are to firms that are highly dependent on nature’s free ecosystems services.

 For some sectors, the “free” ecosystems services that nature provides are critical.
-Farmers around the world, for instance, rely on pollinators to boost crop yields – researchers estimate that pollinating insects provide an ecosystems service worth up to USD 577 billion each year3, the equivalent of one tenth of the value of total world agricultural food production4
+Farmers around the world, for instance, rely on pollinators to boost crop yields – researchers estimate that pollinating insects provide an ecosystems service worth up to USD 577 billion each year, the equivalent of one tenth of the value of total world agricultural food production.

 Other ecosystems services cut across sectors.
-The World Wildlife Fund estimates the total asset value of the world’s oceans at USD 24 trillion – this includes the fish they provide, the transport they enable, and the carbon they absorb.5 Meanwhile, mangrove forests are so important for protecting coastlines that they are estimated to prevent tens of billions of dollars in damage to property each year.6
+The World Wildlife Fund estimates the total asset value of the world’s oceans at USD 24 trillion – this includes the fish they provide, the transport they enable, and the carbon they absorb.
+Meanwhile, mangrove forests are so important for protecting coastlines that they are estimated to prevent tens of billions of dollars in damage to property each year.

 under threat.

-Today, however, nature is in peril.
-Our society extracts around 100 billion tonnes of natural resources from Earth every year.7 At the same time, we produce approximately 70 billion tonnes of waste annually, over half of which is in the form of emissions and untraced waste and pollution.8 And much of that extraction and waste goes to creating products that add only short-term value and sit idle for most of their lifespan.
+Today, however, nature is under threat.
+Our society extracts around 100 billion tonnes of natural resources from Earth every year.
+At the same time, we produce approximately 70 billion tonnes of waste annually, over half of which is in the form of emissions and untraced waste and pollution.

-Over a third of the world’s soils are moderately to highly degraded due to erosion, salinisation, compaction, acidification and chemical pollution9, according to the FAO.
-For agriculture this is combining with a global decline in the number of pollinating insects – caused by habitat loss and overuse of pesticides10 – to threaten long-term yields.
+Over a third of the world’s soils are moderately to highly degraded due to erosion, salinisation, compaction, acidification and chemical pollution, according to the FAO.

-Together, agricultural expansion, deforestation, climate change and agro-chemical pollution are putting 1 million species at risk of extinction.11 This loss of biodiversity undermines entire ecosystems.
+It is estimated that 1 million species are now at risk of extinction.
+This loss of biodiversity undermines entire ecosystems.
 Tropical rainforests, for instance, absorb carbon, give us essential medicines and dictate rainfall patterns well beyond their borders.
 But forests can’t exist in isolation – the multitude of insects, birds, and mammals that pollinate and spread seeds are as important as the trees themselves.

-We have already breached six of the nine planetary boundaries12 identified by science as underpinning environmental stability.
-As we push past these limits – such as ocean acidification, climate change, biodiversity loss and deforestation – these boundaries interact, creating cascades that reach across multiple systems.
-Many of these boundaries are now on the threshold of long-term, potentially irrecoverable, tipping points.
+We have already breached six of the nine planetary boundaries identified by science as underpinning environmental stability.
+As we push past these limits – such as ocean acidification, climate change, biodiversity loss and deforestation – research suggests that these boundaries interact, creating further impacts on other boundaries and systems.

-We must move from an extractive economy to a regenerative, nature-positive economy.
+We believe that we must move from an extractive economy to a regenerative, nature-positive economy.
 Instead of exhausting our planet’s finite resources we must harness nature’s ability to create self-sustaining value.

-This transformative shift is already underway through deep system changes.
+We are convinced that this shift is underway in a number of key systems.
 In energy, we are transitioning to zero-carbon renewable electricity in place of the extraction and burning of fossil fuels.
-In materials, we will turn to regenerative nature-based alternatives to replace the non-biodegradable materials we use today.
+In materials, we believe there will be a transition to regenerative nature-based alternatives to replace the non-biodegradable materials we use today.
 And in agriculture, we will move towards regenerative farming methods whilst restoring land to nature.

 nature as an asset class.